areebahassan01/Requirements-Engineering-Tool/README.md

 # ReqEngActivities
-This is a Python program that simulates a Requirements Engineering process.
+This is a Python program based on a Requirements Engineering process.
 The program provides a menu with several options, each representing a phase of the requirements engineering process.
 The user can choose an option by entering a number from 1 to 6.
 # Requirements
-Download Python 3 and Visual Studio Code
+Download Python 3 and Visual Studio Code.
 # Usage
 To run the program, execute the following command in the terminal: python activities.py This will start the program and present a menu with several options.
 Follow the prompts to input the necessary information for each phase of the requirements engineering process.